dreamking60/d3-start-to-finish-leanpub/manuscript/33 PRACTICAL Finishing touches.md

-# Practical: Finishing touches

-## Practical: Add Google font
+# Practical: Add Google font

 At the moment the Energy Explorer is using the web browser’s **default font** for all text elements.
 This is usually a serif font such as Times or Times New Roman.